softlandia/glasio/README.md

 ## tests ##

 coverage 91%
-folder "data" contain files for testing, no remove/change/add
+The "data" folder contains files for testing, no remove/change/add

 ## technical info ##